-Every week, Hoops Rumors takes a closer look at players who will be free agents or could become free agents next offseason.
+Throughout the season, Hoops Rumors takes a closer look at players who will be free agents or could become free agents this offseason.
 We examine if their stock is rising or falling due to performance and other factors.
-This week, we take a look at players from the conference finals:
+With the playoffs in full swing, we take a look at players on teams still alive in the postseason:

 Lou Williams, Hawks, 34, PG/SG (Up) – Signed to a three-year, $24MM deal in 2018

 When the Clippers and Hawks swapped veteran point guards at the trade deadline, the general consensus was that Los Angeles pulled off a coup landing Rajon Rondo.
 It doesn’t look that way right now.
 Rondo has only played nine minutes in the last four games against Utah, while Williams had 15 points, three assists and two steals in 23 minutes during Atlanta’s dramatic Game 5 comeback at Philadelphia on Wednesday.

 Williams may not possess Rondo’s leadership qualities, but he’s been instant offense for many seasons wherever he’s played.
 The 34-year-old has been in the league since 2005 but he can stick around a few more seasons due to his offensive prowess.

 Jeff Green, Nets, 34, PF (Up) – Signed to a one-year, $2.56MM deal in 2020